tarm-project/tarm-io/doc/build_instructions.rst

 ==================
 Each platfrom's build instructions page has description how to build and install dependencies.

+If you are familar with Docker, the fastest way to get started and play around with the library is to use existing `tarmio builder <https://hub.docker.com/r/tarmio/builders/tags>`_ images.

 Build for platforms
 -------------------
 .. toctree::